 As spacecraft approach the International Space Station, Raven's components join forces to independently image and track them.

 Raven tests foundational technologies that will help NASA for decades to come.
 The Restore-L servicing mission will draw on its technologies when its robotic servicer navigates to Landsat 7 to refuel it on orbit.
-When the robotic vehicle of the Asteroid Redirect Mission circles around an asteroid to retrieve a boulder off its surface, it could be using a Raven-derived system.
-Other NASA missions could also draw on Raven technologies when rendezvousing.
+Other NASA missions, including the Journey to Mars, could also draw on Raven technologies when rendezvousing.

 Raven was developed and integrated by the Satellite Servicing Projects Division (SSPD) at NASA's Goddard Space Flight Center.
 SSPD will operate Raven during its two-year lifespan.

-Raven is scheduled to fly to the space station in 2017 aboard the Space Test Program-Houston 5 (STP-H5), a complement of 13 unique experiments from seven different agencies.
+Raven launched to the space station in 2017 aboard the Space Test Program-Houston 5 (STP-H5), a complement of 13 unique experiments from seven different agencies.